 |Maximum Credits Earned (per semester):||4.0||Academic Area of Study:||Africana Studies, Anthropology, Biology, Chemistry, Economics, Environmental Science, Environmental Studies, German, History, International Business and Management, International Studies, Internships, Mathematics, Music, Philosophy, Political Science, Psychology, Religion, Security Studies, Sociology|

-Before beginning the Germany program, participants take part in a pre-semester orientation and complete a four-week, one-credit, intensive language course.
+Before beginning the William G. and Elke Durden Bremen Program, participants take part in a pre-semester orientation and complete a four-week, one-credit, intensive language course.
 This gives students in the academic-year program the freedom to brush up on their German-language skills in another part of the country before settling in Germany's smallest city-state, Bremen, a harbor town on the Weser River with a population of more than a half-million people.

 Dickinson's host university in Germany, the University of Bremen, was founded in 1971 and has been a model for German higher education ever since.
 During a recent German initiative to identify the country's best universities, the media dubbed the University of Bremen the "Marvel on the Weser," and Bremen was named among the top 10 institutions of higher learning in Germany.
 Hallmarks of a University of Bremen education include interdisciplinary study and research, research-based teaching projects and a pervasive focus on internationalization.

 A great variety of course offerings are available at the University of Bremen, which has an enrollment of about 20,000 students.

 By enrolling directly in the University of Bremen under the guidance of an academic director, participants, who must be suitably proficient in German, get the best of both worlds: the experience of studying in the German university system, which requires students to be more self-motivated and self-directed, and the type of faculty oversight that most American students are accustomed to receiving.